antzGames/gdx-ode4j/README.md

 Currently this is the only 3D physics engine option for GWT on libGDX.

+## Before you invest time with ODE4J

+ODE4J is 100% Java.
+It also uses Double precision for everything.
+But most importantly it does not use `SIMD` (Single Instruction, Multiple Data) which all modern physics engine use.

+This means that ODE3J is extremely slow compared to Jolt, PhysX, and even Bullet.

 ## How to use in your project

 Add the dependency in your core project: